Evil Woman (Electric Light Orchestra song): Jeff Lynne version

 Jeff Lynne re-recorded the song in his own home studio.
 It was released in a compilation album, Mr. Blue Sky: The Very Best of Electric Light Orchestra, with other re-recorded ELO songs, under the ELO name.

 Cover versions

-A cover version of the song was performed by Oh Mercy on Triple J's Like a Version segment in April 2011.
+Duran Duran released a cover version of the song on 9th October 2024 as part of the "De Luxe" edition of their sixteenth studio album Danse Macabre.
+This song reached number 32 in the Billboard Adult Top 40 Chart.